Hong Kong orders mandatory COVID-19 tests for all residents

 “Since we have a population of some 7 million people, testing will take about seven days,” she said.

 Hong Kong has reported about 5,000 new daily infections since Feb.
-15, with the number threatening to overwhelm its healthcare system.
+15, with the cases threatening to overwhelm its healthcare system.
 Since the current surge began at the beginning of the year, the city has recorded nearly 54,000 cases and 145 deaths.

-The order for citywide testing comes after mainland Chinese authorities dispatched health workers and medical resources last week to help contain the outbreak in the semi-autonomous Chinese city.
+The order for citywide testing comes after mainland Chinese authorities dispatched epidemiologists, health workers and other medical resources last week to help contain the outbreak in the semi-autonomous Chinese city.

+Hong Kong has largely aligned itself with mainland China’s “zero-COVID-19” policy, which aims to totally stamp out outbreaks, even as many other countries are shifting their approach to living with the virus.

+Lockdowns of entire cities have been imposed in a number of areas of the mainland, but Lam said no such measure is currently being considered in Hong Kong because it is “not realistic.”

+The rapid surge of infections in the city has threatened to overwhelm its healthcare system.

+Health officials said last week that hospitals were already at 90% of capacity and isolation facilities were full.
+People who test positive for the virus in Hong Kong must either be admitted to a hospital or a quarantine facility.

-Lam also said that the city’s isolation facilities are “severely inadequate” and that it is “working very hard with the full support of the central authorities” to build more facilities.
+Lam acknowledged on Tuesday that the city’s isolation facilities are “severely inadequate” and that it is “working very hard with the full support of the central authorities” to build more.

-Current social-distancing measures, such as a ban on dining at restaurants after 6 p.m., will be extended until April 20.
+Current social-distancing measures, such as a ban on dining at restaurants after 6 p.m. and the closure of businesses such as gyms and bars, will be extended until April 20.

 “This is not good news to the sectors affected, but really at this stage of the pandemic we have no choice but to take these measures,” Lam said.